aupasana/aupasana.github.io/_posts/2016-02-16-yahoogroups.md

 There are a number of older yahoo groups with useful mails.
 Unfortunately, the current interface makes it very difficult to search.
-This post describes how to download the mails into a standard mbox.
+This post describes how to download the mails into a standard mbox. <!--more-->

 First, download the prerequisites with brew (on a mac) or your favorite package manager.